CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/11-create-stored-procedures.md

----
-lab:
-    title: 'Create stored procedures and functions in Transact-SQL'
-    module: 'Additional exercises'
----

-# Create stored procedures and functions in Transact-SQL
+# Lab 11: Create stored procedures and functions in Transact-SQL
+### Estimated Duration: 30 minutes

-In this exercise, you'll create and run stored procedures in the **Adventureworks** database.
+In this Lab, you'll create and run stored procedures in the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the **Adventureworks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Create a stored procedure
+- Task 2: Create functions

-## Create a stored procedure
+## Task 1: Create a stored procedure

 Stored procedures are named groups of Transact-SQL statements that can be used and reused whenever they're needed.